Renowned professors provide bite-size video-lessons, applied projects, interactive quizzes and peer-reviewed assignments

 For university partners, we are offering licenses to all currently enrolled students through July 31, 2020.
 Learners will have access to their courses through September 30, 2020.
 Please reach out to your University Partner Manager for more information.

 For non-partners, we are offering licenses to up to 5,000 currently enrolled students through July 31, 2020.
 Learners will have access to their courses through September 30, 2020.
 This free version does not include private authoring, single sign-on, custom curriculum consulting, dedicated customer success support or new academic integrity features.

-Our goal will be to bring Coursera for Campus instances live as quickly as possible.
+Our goal is to bring each instance of Coursera for Campus in the Cousera Campus Response Initiative live as quickly as possible.
 Depending on the volume of requests, we will build a prioritization queue that accounts for the level of impact the organization is feeling because of the virus.

 The coronavirus (COVID-19) outbreak continues to spread around the world, compelling many universities in impacted regions to discourage students from coming to campus while suspending face-to-face seminars.
 As a global learning platform and community of the best universities in the world, we have an opportunity to offer assistance to our fellow educators staring at the prospect of closing their campuses and searching for ways to mitigate the impact on their students.
 This initiative helps us deliver on our mission and promise to help learners everywhere get access to the world’s best education, particularly in the face of a global crisis.